Soft unification of exceptional effective field theories in de Sitter space: Discussion

 \section{Discussion}

-In this work we have studied the soft limits of a dS S-matrix for \textit{all} exceptional EFTs and found they exhibit a universal soft behaviour \eqref{USB}, wherein the soft amplitude is regular in the soft momentum expansion.
-Specifically, we showed that USB is satisfied for all exceptional EFTs discovered in \cite{Du:2025zpm} at the level of four-point amplitudes, and imposing USB is equivalent to imposing GEC.
+In this work we have studied the soft limits of a dS S-matrix for \textit{all} exceptional EFTs in four spacetime dimensions and found they exhibit a universal soft behaviour \eqref{USB}, wherein the soft amplitude is regular in the soft momentum expansion.
+Specifically, we showed that USB is satisfied for all exceptional EFTs discovered in \cite{bsyw-czt5} at the level of four-point amplitudes, and imposing USB is equivalent to imposing GEC.
 We therefore conjecture the equivalence between USB and GEC holds to all orders for all $\Delta\geq 4$ exceptional theories.
 In addition, we showed that USB uniquely fixes the six-point partial amplitude in terms of four-point coefficients for a generic flavour-ordered two-derivative scalar theory, where the resulting theory precisely corresponds to $SU(N)$ NLSM.
 This leads us to conjecture that USB entirely fixes tree-level dS amplitudes for $SU(N)$ NLSM by recursion relations, along the same lines as the flat space analysis \cite{Susskind:1970gf,Ellis:1970nt,Kampf:2012fn,Cheung:2015ota, Rodina:2016jyz}.
-USB therefore unifies all exceptional EFTs in dS space.
+The proof of the conjecture requires our detailed knowledge of the analytical structure of the dS amplitude and the soft behaviour for each amplitude coefficient which are absent in our current analysis.
+To test the conjecture, a necessary step is to compute the six-point amplitudes for all exceptional theories.
+The technical obstruction is that except for NLSM, any other exceptional theories have explicit spacetime dimension dependence.
+Therefore we expect that to see the cancellation among different diagrams, it's necessary to invoke dimension dependent identities for the external momenta which are highly non-linear.
+Numerical implementation in accordance with \cite{Cheung:2014dqa} seems to be unavoidable.
+We will leave the higher-point test to future works.

 Despite the universality across all exceptional theories, it's worth emphasising that the soft behaviour \eqref{USB} is not a necessary criterion for a theory to be healthy.
 Instead, it should be regarded as a distinctive feature of the exceptional theories.
 GEC, on the other hand, is a fundamental requirement for a healthy theory, as its violation could lead to potential instabilities.
 Theories that can be uniquely fixed by GEC, such as DBI and Special Galileon, are considered more fundamental than those requiring additional conditions such as USB, as in the case of $SU(N)$ NLSM, for their uniqueness.
 The former can be placed on the same footing as the low energy theory for gravity--General Relativity, where the theory is uniquely fixed by the spectrum and stability requirements alone \cite{Deser:1969wk}.
 It is nonetheless interesting to study theories that cannot be uniquely fixed by GEC but can be by USB, such as $SU(N)$ NLSM.